rogerjdeangelis/utl_five_algorithms_for_tranposing_multiple_pairs_of_variables/README.md

 # utl_five_algorithms_for_tranposing_multiple_pairs_of_variables
     Five algorithms for tranposing multiple pairs of variables

+      These solution all produce and output table.
+Report can sort, transpose and summarize.
       I think time spent with pro report is well spent.
       Especially if SAS decides to fix the ODS variable naming bug. proc corresp does honor ods output.